hare1039/iwara-dl/README.md

   url

 optional arguments:
-  -h       show this help message and exit
+  -h --help                 show this help message and exit --username [U]            username
-  -u [U]   username
-  -p [P]   password
+  --userpass [P]            password
-  -r       try resume download
-  -f       do not retry on failed download
-  -t       treat input url as usernames
-  -c       cd to each username folder.
-Used only when specify -t -s       makes shallow update: quiet mode and only download users first page -d       generate list of names from current folder and try to update them all
-           implies -t -c -s
+  --load-ignore-list [File] load the list in file that should not download -r --resume               try resume download --retry [count]           Max time to retry the download fail --user                    treat input url as usernames --quiet-mode              quiet mode
+  --login                   log in upfront --accept-insecure         accept insecure https connection --name-only               output downloaded file name only(hides curl download bar)

+  --shallow-update          only download users first page --updater-v1              cd to each username folder; update each folder;
+  --updater-v2              create ./dl/ folder and update;

-  -n       output downloaded file name only(hides curl download bar) -i [n]   add a name to iwara ignore list and delete the file -F [M]   Download videos of people you are following.
-M:MaxPage -l [f]   Download using the VideoID in the [F] VideoID List file.
+  --rm [File]               add a name to iwara ignore list and delete the file

+  --follow  [M]             Download videos of people you are following.
+M:MaxPage --dl-list [f]             Download using the VideoID in the [F] VideoID List file.
-           -F/-l options need username/password because login.

 extra:
   .iwara_ignore file => newline-saperated list of filenames of skipping download dl/.iwara_downloaded file => newline-saperated list of VideoID of skipping download
 ```

 ```